Luna Sea: 1986–1991: Formation and debut album

 High school friends, Jun "J" Onose and Kiyonobu "Inoran" Inoue founded a band called Lunacy in 1986.
-Three years later on January 16, 1989, they recruited drummer Shinya Yamada from the band Pinoccio, who insisted that his bandmate Yasuhiro "Sugizo" Sugihara also join.
+Three years later, on January 16, 1989, they recruited drummer Shinya Yamada from the band Pinoccio, who insisted that his bandmate Yasuhiro "Sugizo" Sugihara also join.
 As J was already the bass player and Inoran preferred to play rhythm guitar, Sugizo switched from bass guitar to lead guitarist.
-Vocalist Ryuichi Kawamura (then called "Rayla") from the band Slaughter joined on May 6, finalizing the group's lineup.
+They played a single concert before firing their vocalist for a lack of talent.
+Ryuichi Kawamura (then called "Rayla") from the band Slaughter then joined on May 6, finalizing the group's lineup.
 Lunacy debuted on stage at the 100-seat capacity Play House in Machida, Tokyo on May 29, 1989.
 They released their first demo tape, "Lunacy", on August 9, with all one hundred copies sold out.
 In October, they transferred their activities to Meguro, where they performed at local venues such as Rock-May-Kan and Live Station.
 In December, the band's second demo "Shade" was released, with all one thousand copies sold out, and on December 17 the band sold all 150 tickets for their first official one-man live concert at Machida Play House.

 In 1990, Lunacy continued to play small venue concerts and for the first time outside Tokyo, in Osaka.
 They held their first anniversary concert Kurofuku Gentei Gig (黒服限定GIG) at Machida Play House on June 10, where they distributed the free demo "Lastly".
 Towards the end of the year, the band changed their name from Lunacy to Luna Sea.
-In early 1991, they were discovered by hide (then guitarist of X Japan) and were signed by X Japan co-founder Yoshiki to his independent label Extasy Records.
+In early 1991, they were discovered by hide of X Japan and were signed by X Japan co-founder Yoshiki to his independent label Extasy Records.
 They then took part in the label's Nuclear Fusion Tour in March with Gilles de Rais and Sighs of Love Potion.
 On the tour, a 3-track sample CD including a song from each band was freely distributed, to which they contributed a short sample of "Precious".
 Their first album, the self-titled Luna Sea, was released the following month.
 They held larger live performances throughout the year with their first national tour titled Under the New Moon, which was separated into three legs or "Episodes", with 45 performances, of which the final concerts attracted an audience of over one thousand.
 The tour gathered seventeen thousand people in total.
 On October 29, they performed at that year's Extasy Summit concert, at the sold out Nippon Budokan.